jdgalvez/carousel_exam/README.md

 If you were to use third-party tools to complete this challenge, what would you use?
 Write a sentence or two describing your reasoning.

+ANSWER ---->
+That would have been the "Slick Carousel" library since it is a feature-rich, responsive, and customizable carousel with a clean API.

 ## Guidelines

 - All code should be written in ES6 JavaScript.